proboterror/zx-rgbi-to-vga-hdmi_gotek-osd/README.md

 OSD also can be used with any device supporting LCD PCF8574 16x2/20x4 protocol.

-WaveShare RP2040-Zero board not supported.
+WaveShare RP2040-Zero board supported with keyboard interface disabled (GP26/GP27 for SDA/SCL).

 ## GOTEK/FlashFloppy configuration:
 GOTEK configuration:<br>